Illegal housing boom is big challenge for Egypt's leader

 "All these people will not remain quiet, they stand up against the regime and the ruler," said Adel Soliman, head of the Strategic Dialogue Forum think-tank.
 "This is one of the biggest problems that will face the government."

 Three years of instability has already hammered the economy and frightened away foreign investors.
-Those conditions fueled the illegal housing boom as shady contractors exploited the mayhem and rising demand for affordable homes.
+Those conditions fuelled the illegal housing boom as shady contractors exploited the mayhem and rising demand for affordable homes.

 Officials say at least 450,000 of these buildings were constructed without permits in the past three years.